Happy 2021 – Web crawling only gives you YouTube first, last, and always.

 We have no rights, no permission over our own works when you submit anything to YouTube.
 If you go anywhere else on the net.
 Even the startup video hosting services.
 Prepare to be ignored by every major search engine and web-crawler in existence because for all we know every one of them Google makes sure that their service and ONLY their service appears on these engines.
 Face the void and be forgotten.
 That, my friends, is where the real monopoly is.
 You have to go out of your way to use another video service and even when you do you end up with minimal content.

-We’ll face the void alright because throughout the course of my existence I have deprived YouTube of about 20 dollars.
+Fact is, we’ll face the void alright because throughout the course of my existence I have deprived YouTube of about 20 dollars.
 Now, the conversion of investment of site versus a loss of revenue is terrible.
 But it’s the little victories that we like.

 Anyhow, for those who want to give it a go at self-hosting video blogging.
 Have the endurance of a God and balls that clink when you walk.
 Because it’s going to be a long haul.
 Until next time.